-If you are looking for a tool gift that has never been given before, there is a list of very modern and inventive tool gifts—ideas for the type of homeowner who already has everything ever invented.
+If you are looking for a tool gift that has never been given before, there is a different list of very modern and inventive tool gifts—ideas for the type of homeowner who already has everything ever invented.

 - Sees density changes so well it shows edges of studs: that’s very new

 - LCD shows stud and beeps to indicate at the center point: just a great upgrade to this invention